kjgonzalez/writing_tests_help/README.md

 # writing_tests_help
-this repo solely exists to show how to write tests for CI. just for practice
+Objective: This repo solely exists to show how to write tests for CI. just for practice.

+DateCreated: 190113